1941 Auckland Rugby League season: Round 18

 After round 18 had been completed North Shore Albions had secured the title ahead of Manukau after their 19–9 win over Newton.
 Manukau won the Thistle Cup by scoring 360 points to North Shore's 304.
 J Donald came out of retirement to help the City team after not having played for a few seasons.

 Roope Rooster

 It was decided to include 10 teams in the Roope Rooster competition which would be the 9 teams from the Fox Memorial competition and Otahuhu Rovers who had won the senior B competition.
 The first round included the 3 lowest placed teams from the Fox Memorial championship and Otahuhu.

 Round 1

 The 2 matches were played as curtain raisers to the Auckland Māori v Auckland Pākehā match.

 Round 2

 Marist upset Richmond in their match 11–10 with John Anderson scoring all of their points through a try, conversion, 2 penalties and a “sensational” drop goal which won the match.
+Future All Black Bob Scott kicked 2 goals for Ponsonby.
+He switched to rugby union during World War 2 while in the forces and later became a prominent All Black.